This not-at-all basic term comes from the Latin for to taste sour.

 What is syntax?

-In Latin, this cutting-edge technology literally means calculating by some undefined number.
+In Latin, this brand new technology literally means calculating by some undefined number.

 What is quantum computing?

-Charles Linnaeus decided to use Latin for this system, and its what scientists still use to name animals to this day.
+Charles Linnaeus decided to use Latin for this system, and its why we are considered homo sapiens, or thinking people.

 Julius Caesar tells us the name of this city, which eventually held a convention regarding how people should be treated during war time.